Emojis are Proving a Hot Topic In and Out of the Courtroom ;) The Fashion Law

 The first link is a partial transcript of the podcast.
 Nadezhda Tolokonnikova’s views of Putin are interesting.
 As are the Saker’s views on Pussy Riot.

 The Master of ‘Kompromat’ Believed to Be Behind Trump Jr.’s Meeting NYT.
 Yesterday’s headline “A Russian Developer Helps Out the Kremlin on Occasion.
-Was He a Conduit to Trump” — note question mark — morphs into today’s “ to have been the source of the incriminating information on Hillary Clinton that Donald Trump Jr. was promised.”
+Was He a Conduit to Trump?” — note question mark — morphs into today’s “widely considered to have been the source of the incriminating information on Hillary Clinton that Donald Trump Jr. was promised.”
 I love the faux learnedness of “kompromat.”
 It makes anybody who uses it sound like a master of tradecraft!

 Trump Jr.’s emails should have killed the president’s ‘fake news’ rants.
 Here’s why they won’t.
 Margaret Sullivan, WaPo.

 I will have more on this topic in a post in a few hours.